 We have successfully helped thousands of individuals to recover from alcoholism since 1996.
 Our treatment model incorporates the latest, evidence-based therapies, such as group therapy, CBT, motivational interviewing, and relapse prevention strategies.

 The secondary phase of treatment at Providence Projects, is a great way to solidify the progress you have made during the primary treatment phase.
 This is optional and will be offered to you before and during your addiction treatment.

-Statistics show that clients who attend extended rehab programmes are less likely to relapse in the future, and so secondary care is designed to offer additional protection.
+Statistics show that clients who attend extended programmes are less likely to relapse in the future, and so secondary care is designed to offer additional protection.